Frances O'Connor (performer): Career

-Frances O'Connor (September 8, 1914 – January 30, 1982) was an American entertainer.
-Born without arms, she made her living appearing in circus sideshows billed as the armless wonder or the living Venus de Milo.
-She also did knitting and sewing with her feet as a hobby.
+O'Connor was billed as "The Armless Wonder" and the living Venus de Milo.
+She made her living appearing in circus sideshows She also did knitting and sewing with her feet as a hobby.
 She worked firstly with AI G Circus and then from the mid-1920s to the mid-1940s with Ringling Brothers and Barnum and Bailey travelling circuses.